Cristian-Jara/posts-challenge/backend/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 - Ruby version
   3.3.3

 - System dependencies

+  - Install Ruby 3.3.3, Rails 7.1.3.4 and Docker.
+  - Install the project dependencies using bundle install.

 - Configuration

-* To connect to database in PostgreSQL is necessary to run the docker compose with the following command:
+  - To connect to database in PostgreSQL is necessary to run the docker compose with the following command:

     - `docker-compose -f docker-compose.dev.yml up -d`

-* That create a default database.
+  - That create a default database.
 If you want you can use .env.erb configuration file to run this app for testing/development purposes.
 Only copy and paste that information in your environment configuration file ( .env file ).

-- Database creation

-- Database initialization
+If you don't modify anything this step is unnecessary.

-- How to run the test suite
+- How to run the app

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+  - With the previous steps you just have to run `bin/rails server` and that's it.